FrankHB/pl-docs/en-US/calling-for-language-features.md

 Note the term "namespace" is not a language-supported entity here, but a mechanism in *name resolution*.
 The etymology is still plausible, though.
 See discussion about terminology below.

-Separation of namespaces is better avoided for the general-purposed language design at least for 3 different reasons: simplification of the language rules in the specification about name resolution, simplification of interactions with first-class functions used in the code, and avoidance of confusion about duplicate name in same scope.
+Separation of namespaces is better avoided for the general-purposed language design at least for 3 different reasons:

+* It simplifies the language rules in the specification about name resolution.
+* It simplifies interactions with first-class functions used in the code.
+* It avoids needlessly confusion between duplicate names in same scope.

 ### Terminology